 Victim Advocates are uniquely positioned to provide information and support to children and families who often have a host of concerns and needs during the legal process.
 Victim advocates provide crisis intervention, education about the investigation and criminal justice process, ongoing support and help to connect families with resources.

-This training is designed for Victim Advocates who are working with children and families within a Child Advocacy Center setting and focuses on the knowledge, attitudes, and skills necessary for this important job.
-The training will include foundational sessions on understanding the criminal justice system, dynamics of child abuse, crisis development and resolution, effective listening techniques, the impact of trauma on a child, the rights of crime victims, cultural considerations and intervention strategies.
+This training is designed for Victim Advocates working with children and families within a Child Advocacy Center setting and focuses on the knowledge, attitudes, and skills necessary for this important job.
 All foundational sessions are presented by experienced professionals currently working in the field of child abuse intervention and prevention at the National Children's Advocacy Center.
 This training is presented in English.
 If you need interpretation or any other accommodation to participate in this training please contact the training coordinator.
 International participants are responsible for their own interpretation services.

 - Introduction to victim advocacy